 These are questions we’ll answer in today’s AvalonKing blog.

 What is WD-40?

-In case you’ve been in a coma or just not too mechanically inclined, WD-40 is a penetrating fluid or lubricating oil that was created in the 1950’s.
-It’s pretty much the go-to solution for loosing things that are stuck or providing lubrication to something that needs some.
+In case you’ve been in a coma or just not too mechanically inclined, WD-40 is a penetrating fluid lubricating oil that was created in the 1950’s.
+It’s pretty much the go-to solution for loosening things that are stuck or providing lubrication to something that needs some grease.

 Here is a cool bit of trivia.
 It’s first application was used as a spray coating on a missile built by Convair to reduce rusting and corrosion.